Powered by MOMENTUM MEDIA

 • A lack of support for veterans and their whānau.

-The Tribunal has also heard evidence of how the culture within the NZDF has evolved in recent years, with positive feedback for the bicultural journey the Defence Force is on, noting in particular the creation of the three Service marae as a key driver for positive change.
+The tribunal has also heard evidence of how the culture within the NZDF has evolved in recent years, with positive feedback for the bicultural journey the Defence Force is on, noting in particular the creation of the three service marae as a key driver for positive change.

-The inquiry will now prepare to move onto the next stage of proceedings, which is a series of three Crown hearings which will be the Tribunal’s chance to hear the Crown’s perspective in relation to the evidence heard from claimants regarding campaigns and operations from the 1950s through to recent, modern-day operations.
+The inquiry will now prepare to move on to the next stage of proceedings, which is a series of three Crown hearings which will be the tribunal’s chance to hear the Crown’s perspective in relation to the evidence heard from claimants regarding campaigns and operations from the 1950s through to recent, modern-day operations.

 The purpose of these hearings is to demonstrate that the Crown has listened to and engaged with the claimants in order to inform change.